SingingBush/java-ray-tracer/README.md

 Some work has been done toward creating a replacement UI using JavaFX.

-To build and run the project simply run the Gradle wrapper in the projects root directory:
+To build and run the project you'll need Java 11 or newer.
+Simply run the Gradle wrapper in the projects root directory:

 ```
 ./gradlew run